Our Mission

 Marc Schlossberg is a Professor of City and Regional Planning and a faculty adviser of LiveMove.
 His teaching and research focuses on redesigning cities so that more people can walk and roll more of the time.
 He also focuses on finding ways to accelerate the transfer of knowledge into local practice .
 He's proud of how amazing students are when given permission to 'go for it'.
 And he quite likes his newish e-bike.

-Carrie Bohannon (She/Her) - Digital Creation
+Carrie Bohannon (She/Her) - Digital Creation & Project Manager

-Carrie grew up in Northern Maryland before attending the University of Oregon.
-She is currently a second-year student studying Planning, Public Policy, and Management with minors in Disability Studies and Landscape Architecture.
+Carrie grew up in Maryland before attending the University of Oregon.
+She is currently a fourth-year student studying Planning, Public Policy, and Management with minors in Disability Studies and Landscape Architecture.
 She is interested in learning about transportation and long-range planning.
 Overall, Carrie is looking forward to learning more about Oregon during her degree and being able to hike around the PNW!